Dr. Tetyana's Perspective

 In summary, with serious gaps in published vaccine assessment, Moderna’s mRNA-1273 vaccine will likely fall short of delivering the long-awaited safe and effective reprieve from the COVID-19 fear narrative.

-Tetyana Obukhanych, Ph.D. is Immune Science Educator at BBCH (Building Bridges in Children's Health), an international online community of parents, health advocates, and doctors dedicated to learning the science that impacts children's health and healthy immunity.
+Tetyana Obukhanych, Ph.D. is Immune Science Educator at BBCH (Building Bridges in Children's Health), an international online community of parents, health advocates, and doctors dedicated to learning the science that impacts children's health and supports healthy immunity.